 National Lutheran Schools Week

-National Lutheran Schools Week provides the network of 1,950 LCMS preschools, elementary schools and high schools with the public opportunity to proclaim and celebrate God’s work in Lutheran schools.
+National Lutheran Schools Week provides our network of more than 1,800 LCMS preschools, elementary schools and high schools with the public opportunity to proclaim and celebrate God’s work among us in Lutheran schools.

-In this, Lutheran schools thank God for the opportunity to provide excellent academic preparation for the children they serve and for the opportunity to share Jesus’ amazing love with students and their families.
+We thank God for the opportunity to provide excellent academic preparation for the children we serve.
+We are most grateful for the opportunity to share Jesus’ amazing love with children and their families.

-National Lutheran Schools Week gives schools the ability to proclaim these great blessings within the communities they serve.
-Lutheran schools are amazing incubators for faithful witness of God’s love through Christ by teachers and students alike.
+National Lutheran Schools Week gives us an opportunity to proclaim these great blessings within the communities we serve.
+Our schools are amazing incubators for faithful witness of God’s love for us through Christ by teachers and students alike.

-“Joy:Fully Lutheran” is the theme for the 2020 National Lutheran Schools Week celebration.
-The associated scripture verse is 1 Thessalonians 5:16-24 which says:
+“In All Things” is the theme for the 2022 National Lutheran Schools Week celebration.
+The associated scripture verse is Colossians 1:15-20 which says: